 If your credit rating is a little lower, do not get discouraged.
 There are many 0% APR credit cards that take on weaker borrowers.
-If you do have a low score, but you bank with Chase, try applying for Chase Slate as its known to have a high approval rate.
+If you have a low score but you bank with Chase, try applying for Chase Slate as it is known to have a high approval rate.
 You won’t get cashback rewards, but at least you’ll get the 0% interest period still.

-It’s not just about your credit score; if you have a quality relationship with your bank, or solid proof of income, you might be able to qualify for a card you thought was too hard to get.
-It’s true the banks and card issuers set hard limits for FICO scores to allow, but they are generally more flexible than one would think.
+It’s not just about your credit score; if you have a quality relationship with your bank or solid proof of income, you might be able to qualify for a card you thought was too hard to get.
+The banks and card issuers set high limits for FICO scores to allow, but they are generally more flexible than one would think.

 For example, you are probably surprised to have learned that a 0% APR credit card isn’t just for people with excellent credit.
-Nowadays, credit card issuers value the cost of user-acquisition.
-If they are going to pay $5 to $10 for every click on their ad, why not throw away the annual fee and give potential cardholders some incentives to join?
+Nowadays, credit card issuers value the cost of user acquisition.
+If they pay $5 to $10 for every click on their ad, why not throw away the annual fee and give potential cardholders some incentives to join?

 So even if you have poor credit, you might be able to find a credit card issuer that will give you the 0% APR terms you want.
 This might be at the cost of a weaker APR after the term is over, though, so you need to be careful when comparing fine prints between cards.

-Each of the credit cards we listed have respectable reviews on the Internet.
-They are also applied for frequently and many Americans currently use each of these cards.
+Each of the credit cards we listed has respectable reviews on the Internet.
+They are also applied for frequently, and many Americans currently use each of these cards.
 If you’re a decent borrower, you shouldn’t have trouble getting approved for any of these cards.

 What’s the highest amount of cashback you can get?

-The most you will find is a 6% cashback reward on any single cashback credit card in 2016.
-This is offered by the Blue Cash Preferred card under American Express.
+You will find a 6% cashback reward on any single cashback credit card in 2016.
+This is offered by Blue Cash Preferred card under American Express.
 You can apply for it here and get approved within 60 seconds of submitting your application.

 With that said, you have to remember that these sky-high cashback rewards are not sustainable.
-They will only run on the first $x,xxx spent and then the rate will drop.
+They will only run on the first spent, and then the rate will drop.
 Further, most credit card issuers will limit the high-rate rewards to certain types of purchases.
-This can severely decrease what you earn from the card, and if there’s an annual fee it could prevent it from being a truly valuable card to have.
+This can severely decrease what you earn from the card, and if there’s an annual fee, it could prevent it from being a precious card to have.

 Which type of cashback rewards card gives you the most back?